 "I believe that because a single choice must be made that other outstanding people are not recognised when perhaps in another year, another selection committee it would be, they, who take out the accolade.

-"I believe that every one of our previous citizens of the year would all agree with me that others nominated selected and approved by the committee should be recognised as well.
-What do elected members recommend, do you feel as I do, that many are not suitably recognised for in many cases a lifetime of commitment to the community and that public recognition in this manner costs nothing, but truly means so much?"
+"I believe that every one of our previous Citizens of the Year would all agree with me that others nominated, selected and approved by the committee, should be recognised as well."

 City of Victor Harbor spokesperson said persons nominated for Australia Day Awards may meet the criteria of 'Eminent persons' and are famous and respected within a particular sphere.